 Although most institutes follow a centralized consultation process (online central counselling), some may have their own counselling process.

-A student can appear in NEET 2018 entrance exam who meet these criteria –
+NEET 2019 will be held on May 5 (Sunday).
+A student can appear in NEET 2019 entrance exam who meet these criteria –

 - Students who have completed their 10 + 2 education with physical science, chemistry and biology and have received a minimum of 50% marks (40% in reserved category) or who have passed the board examination of 2018.